U.S.A.

 Jamie is having nightmares about her uncle.
 Dr. Loomis (Donald Pleasance) travels down to Haddonfield hitching to any transportation there and tries to reach the centre before it's too late.

-He tries to contact Sherrif Brackett but he has retired and has the aid of a new Sherrif named Ben Meeker (Beau Starr).
+He tries to contact Sherrif Brackett but he has retired and has the aid of a new head lawman named Ben Meeker (Beau Starr) who tries to help him out find Michael before he goes on another killing spree in Haddonfield.

 Loomis helps Jamie out by staying in Meeker's house while a pack of redneck hunters are trying to track him down but Michael makes his way in killing everyone in his way.